Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 - Maitake mushrooms

-Highlights: Spices have anti-inflammatory properties.
-It's known that inflammation plays a role in the development of major diseases like cancer.
+Spices have anti-inflammatory properties, and it's known that inflammation plays a role in the development of major diseases like cancer.
 Garlic also contains sulfur, an important mineral for detoxification.

 - Green tea